User Tools

 Start the video (or audio) playing.

 By using Ctrl [TAB] to tab back a couple of seconds if you go too far, you don't even have to stop the playback at any point.
-All this can be done while playback continues.
+All the editing can be done while playback continues.

 When you get to a part of the video you want, press [I] to create an “IN” point.